Acklington railway station

 Acklington is a railway station on the East Coast Main Line, which runs between London King's Cross and Edinburgh Waverley.
-The station, situated 28 mi 43 chain north of Newcastle, serves the village of Acklington in Northumberland, England.
+The station, situated 28 mi 43 chain north of Newcastle, serves the small village of Acklington in Northumberland, England.
 It is owned by Network Rail and managed by Northern Trains.
-It is the currently the least-used station in Northumberland, with an estimated 66 passenger journeys made during 2020/21.
+During 2023/24, it was the least used station in Northumberland, with an estimated 550 passenger journeys (entries and exits) made.

 History

 The station was opened on 1 July 1847 by the Newcastle and Berwick Railway.
 It later joined the North Eastern Railway, becoming part of the London and North Eastern Railway during the Grouping of 1923.
 The line then passed on to the North Eastern Region of British Railways on nationalisation in 1948.

 When Sectorisation was introduced, the station was served by Regional Railways until the Privatisation of British Railways.
 Intercity Sector trains passed through on the East Coast Main Line.

 The station has a substantial main building on the northbound side, which is Grade-II listed and now used as a private residence.
 It also had a goods yard and signal box.
-The station avoided the Beeching Axe in the late 1960s that claimed several others on the East Coast main line and until the late 1980s had through trains to Berwick-upon-Tweed and Edinburgh Waverley (though only 3-4 per day each way in total).
+The station avoided the Beeching Axe in the late 1960s that claimed several others on the East Coast Main Line and until the late 1980s had through trains to Berwick-upon-Tweed and Edinburgh Waverley (though only 3-4 per day each way in total).
 Electrification of the ECML and a rolling stock shortage led to the timetable being cut to the present residual level in 1991.